pradeep0875/Money-tracker/README.md

-# Transaction Tracker
+# Money Tracker

 ## Overview

-Transaction Tracker is a web application designed to help users manage their financial transactions.
+Money Tracker is a web application designed to help users manage their financial transactions.
 This application allows users to add, view, and track expenses and income, providing a clear overview of their financial balance.

 ## Features